 - depth and integration of a constructivist model of theory and practice,

 - a mutually engaged learning community of children, families, teachers, administrators, student teachers, and department faculty.

 MCCS has a permanent staff of highly-qualified master teachers, all of whom have graduate degrees or commensurate years in the classroom and professional credentials.
 These head teachers work collaboratively with the college faculty to provide a setting in which graduate students combine their own classroom assignments and investigations in learning with the challenge of creating environments in which children are able to construct knowledge in an increasingly sophisticated and thoughtful manner.

 Our student teachers are careful observers of children’s learning and document their own work in modes that are accessible to families and visitors, as well as to their instructors and head teachers.
 These dedicated students are preparing for a variety of careers, including early childhood and elementary school teaching, college-level teaching, school administration, research, early childhood special education, and child life in healthcare settings.
 Their presence makes possible a quality ratio of adults to children that allows for careful observation and documentation in child development and learning theory.

 Mills College Support & Resources

-We interact with members of the School of Education for advice, resources, support, and encouragement.
-Mills College provides our buildings and grounds, upkeep, technology support, public safety, and access to an array of resources, woods, trails, and open spaces, as well as expertise in many varied areas.
+We interact with members of the college for advice, resources, support, and encouragement.
+Mills College at Northeastern University provides our buildings and grounds, upkeep, technology support, public safety, and access to an array of resources, woods, trails, and open spaces, as well as expertise in many varied areas.